 - Owned Nortel shares outside of the savings plan that I had bought myself (yes that was a huge mistake)

-I could have made a lot of money here, I could have made some money, but at the end I lost a fair amount of money, which was my own fault.
-Luckily, I was able to extricate my pension in tact, but the rest of the money was mostly written off, so I am better off than a lot of folks.
+I could have made a lot of money here, I could have made some money, but in the end, I lost a fair amount of money, which was my fault.
+Luckily, I could extricate my pension intact, but the rest of the money was mostly written off, so I am better off than many folks.

 Am I Feeling Sorry For Myself?

-Now I have a boring RRSP, Spousal RRSP, and a Public Service Pension, and I am quite happy.
+Now I have a boring RRSP, a Spousal RRSP, and a Public Service Pension, and I am pretty happy.